 Everybody loves cheese.
 It is a food derived from milk and is valued for its high content of fat, protein, calcium and phosphorus.
-There are over 2,000 different kinds of cheese around the world and its varied taste, texture and form depends on a number of factors – origin of milk (cow, sheep, goat or buffalo), processing and ageing, flavoring agents, etc.
+There are over 2,000 different types of cheese around the world and its varied taste, texture and form depends on a number of factors – origin of milk (cow, sheep, goat or buffalo), processing and ageing, flavoring agents, etc.

-Origin: Somerset, South West England.
+Origin: Somerset, South West England

 This semi-hard cheese is white, off white or even golden yellow in colour (depending on the type of milk used) and has a creamy and pungent taste which sharpens as the cheese matures or ripens.